LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 ## Characters

-You can define single character as data type
+Single characters can be defined as a distinct data type.

 ```scheme
 #\A